 What is the deadline for corporate tax registration?

-You get three months after your financial year is over to do your registration.
-This is the time when you need to register your financial year details.
-The financial year registration has to be done within these three months.
+You have three months after your financial year ends to complete your registration.
+This is when you need to submit your financial year details.
+Registration must be done within these three months.

 Are there any exemptions from corporate tax registration?